-The reason is I use Github, which is Microsoft-owned, and I usually deal with data that comes with a variety of riders on where it can be stored, how it can be transferred, and who can access it.
-I am naturally distrustful1 of the protean terms-of-service agreements of cloud providers, and have for the last couple of years kept all of my research work confined to a Nextcloud instance which runs on my home server.
-This provides version-control of a kind (it keeps old document versions), but it’s clunky, reverting changes is clunky and unreliable and only to be used in cases of extreme duress, and an imperfect solution.
+There is a principle in data protection called the 3-2-1 rule, which states that: you should have three copies of your data, on two different media forms (this part has evolved - but think local, cloud, DVD, magnetic tape, paper, stone tablets, etc), with one copy off-site.
+I usually deal with data that comes with a variety of riders on where it can be stored, how it can be transferred, and who can access it.
+I am naturally1 distrustful of the protean terms-of-service agreements of cloud providers, and so for the last couple of years have been slowly divorcing myself from all of them.
+I keep all of my work on a Nextcloud instance which runs on my home server, and keeps things synced between my laptop, desktop, and an off-site headless Ubuntu2 box.

 1 Justifiably.

-I chose to revisit this yesterday as over the last year I have commenced a project with some novel data.
+I chose to revisit this yesterday as over the last year I have broken ground on a new research program.
 The data format is still in the process of being worked out, which means every data dump I get has slightly different formatting, which means the data cleaning scripts have required revision every 3 months.
-This has led to a mess forming in the project directory, and at some point the digital squalor becomes too much to be easily swept under the bed.
-I am too paranoid about inadvertently uploading data to GitHub for it to be used for this work, and syncing a git history over Nextcloud feels like a recipe for data corruption.
+This has led to a mess forming in the project directory, and at some point the digital squalor reached the nauseating threshold where Something Must Be Done.
+For privacy reasons GitHub is off the cards, and syncing a git history over Nextcloud feels like is a recipe for data corruption.
+Running a home server over the last couple of years has given me much more comfort with the shell and ssh, and I have been blown away by the convenience of docker.
+There is also the certain quiet satisfaction that comes with running one’s own infrastructure, tempered by the gnawing low-level fear of everything breaking at 1am on a Monday morning.3

-The self-hosted git space is crowded in the way that open-source software tends to be crowded: many options, with one obviously correct answer that you’ll identify after reading a half-dozen Reddit threads:
+The self-hosted git space is crowded in the way that open-source software tends to be crowded: many options, several abandoned ones, and a couple of serious contenders:

-3. Gitea and Forgejo are essentially the same software — Forgejo is a community fork created when Gitea was acquired by a for-profit company in 2022, in the way that these things tend to go.3 Forgejo runs in Docker (tick), uses SQLite (tick) for a single user, consumes around 150MB of RAM (tick), name from Esperanto (cross), and provides a web interface that looks enough like GitHub that I felt at home (tick).
-It is the obvious correct answer.
+- Gitea and Forgejo are essentially the same software — Forgejo is a community fork created in 2022 when the Gitea was incorporated, raising concerns about the project’s future governance, in the way that these things tend to go.4 Forgejo runs in Docker (tick), uses SQLite (tick) for a single user, consumes around 150MB of RAM (tick), name from Esperanto (cross), and provides a web interface that looks enough like GitHub that I felt at home (tick).
+I went with that.

 Installation

-My home server runs Unraid, which manages Docker containers through a reasonably civilised web interface.
+My home server runs Unraid, which is a neat Linux-based operating system for home servers, that can manage Docker containers through a clean web interface.
 Forgejo has a Community Applications template, which means installation is largely a matter of clicking things and making two decisions:

-I mapped the data directly to a new share at /mnt/user/git/.
-I tend to commit chunks of work at a time (a new script), and potentially breaking updates separately.
+I mapped the data directly to a new share at/mnt/user/git/straight to the array.
+I tend to commit chunks of work at a time, committing potentially breaking updates separately.
 You could also pass to cache directly if you are a frequent committer.

 Remote access remains handled by Tailscale, which I already had running on the server.
-Tailscale creates a private encrypted network between your devices, which means Forgejo is accessible from anywhere without being accessible to anyone.
-Point your Forgejo ROOT_URL at the Tailscale hostname and the web interface, clone URLs, and everything else works correctly.
+Tailscale creates a private encrypted network between devices, which means Forgejo is accessible from anywhere without being accessible to anyone.
+With Forgejo’s ROOT_URL pointed at the Tailscale hostname, everything else works correctly.

 # Check if you already have a key